 When you are hiring an experienced photographer, understand that this won't be their first rodeo.
 As much as they'll want to understand the timeline of your day and any unique events or activities you'll be planning, trust that they'll know how to capture that in the best way possible even if it's something that is a little different from the traditional wedding day.

 An experienced photographer will always be one step ahead of you on the day, and will think and plan how and where they are going to be throughout each stage of the day.

 So when you have that first chat with your potential photographer, always ask them what their process is for the day.
 If their answer doesn't fit within your vision of how you'd like your day to run, then maybe they aren't the right photographer for you.

-If you are unsure of what your own vision might be - speak to a few photographers to learn which style you'd prefer.
-You may want a photographer that's completely hands-off and just roams around in the background offering no guidance or direction, or you may indeed prefer someone who throws themselves into your party to grab the moments that matter to you, or perhaps someone in between who knows when to take a step back and let the magic happen.
+If you are unsure of what your own vision might be - speak to a few photographers to learn which style & approach you'd prefer.
+You may want a photographer that's completely hands-off and just roams around in the background offering no guidance or direction, or you may indeed prefer someone who throws themselves into your party to grab the moments that matter to you, or perhaps someone like myself who is in between and knows when to take a step back and let the magic happen.

 Whatever approach you prefer, make sure any photographer you hire matches that vision.

 Placing trust in your photographer is one of the most important things you can do - from the way they shoot your wedding through to the final edit and delivery stage.
 By chatting with them during the pre-booking process you'll have a chance to evaluate whether they understand completely your vision for the day.
 If you think there's a disconnect, then you may want to continue your search and save yourself a lot of stress on both sides.

 As a photographer, I want to deliver my very best to every couple - and if I don't feel that I'm the right fit for your day, please understand if I decline your request to book.
 It's in your best interest, trust me!